ucan-wg/promise/README.md

 # 2. Promise Format

 A Promise is encoded as a map with a single field (the tag) which selects for the branch, and the CID of the relevant [Task].
-Because Tasks uniquely identify their output and MAY be replicated across multiple trustless providers, referencing the entire [Invocation] would over-specify the [Result].
+Because Tasks uniquely identify their output and MAY be replicated across multiple trustless providers, referencing the entire [UCAN Invocation] would over-specify the [Result].

 It has several variants: